goma6686/bookbot/README.md

 # BookBot
-Program prints how many times each character occurs in a document
+Program prints a report of how many times each character occurs in a document